kezhenxu94/nettoy/blog/Build Your Own Netty - Start from BIO.md

 0. To listen on a specified port for incoming connection, we will firstly need to create a `java.net.ServerSocket`, and bind it to the specified port.
-Note that this step only tells the operating system which network card and port our following operations will target to.
+Note that this step only tells the operation system which network address and port our following operations will target to.
-Because there may be more than one network cards existed on your machine.
+Because there may be more than one network addresses available on your machine.

 0. Then we call `java.net.ServerSocket.accept` to wait for and accept the incoming connection.
 As stated before, this operation will block until there are connections coming in.
 And once there